About Our Cooperative

 Although expensive, at an average cost of 50¢ per kWh, the introduction of stable electricity has brought about many changes to rural Alaska, including better health care, improved housing, schools, and water and sewer systems to over 75% of the rural communities.
 Other benefits include improved communications and increased economic opportunities through development of new or improved businesses.
 For rural Alaska, the very basics of modern life have become reality!

 As technology progresses, AVEC actively works with the State of Alaska and other agencies to explore alternative energy sources.
-Thirty-six wind turbines are installed in thirteen different communities with interties to seven others.
+Thirty-three wind turbines are installed in twenty-two communities.